 The table above represents huge variation in cost per patent.
 A single patent costs nearly 2.5 times to Exxon Mobil than to Schlumberger.

 You can also see that Schlumberger, Sinopec, and Exxon Mobil spend nearly same amount on Research and Development.
 The difference, however, is in the number of patents obtained.
 Sinopec, for example, has almost 10K patents in Oilfield domain while Schlumberger stays at 3.5K and Exxon Mobil at just 1.1K.
 These players have spent almost same amount on their R&D but witnessed a totally different returns.

 Halliburton still dominates the Digital Oilfield Domain as they have spent much less than Schlumberger (in their total R&D spending) and have received much more patents.

 Schlumberger is losing its edge in DOF as their R&D spending is much higher in this domain and they aren’t even leading now like they did before.
 Their individual patent cost is almost double than that of Halliburton.

 Another fact revealed here is, entering in Digital Oilfield Domain is much of a task for new players as research cost here are touching sky and competition is quite aggressive.

 Once you are done with the comparative analysis and know your position with respect to your competitors, depending upon the results, followings are the steps you can take:

 - You can formulate new strategies for your R&D team which may include changing the area where they were researching before.

-- You can implement a process which helps the IP team capture and convert maximum of the ideas generated by your R&D team into patents.
+- You can implement a process that helps the IP team capture and convert the maximum of the ideas generated by your R&D team into patents.

-- There could be a case that members of your R&D team are confused regarding what can be patented; you can direct your IP team to make them aware regarding that.
+- There could be a case that members of your R&D team are confused regarding what can be patented; you can direct your IP team to make them aware of that.